SEAT Leon review - MPG, running costs & CO2

 More reviews

-A higher-powered 148bhp version of the 1.5-litre petrol is also available – the manual version gets up to 49mpg while the mild-hybrid automatic returns up to 52mpg so there’s not too much of a tradeoff in efficiency for power.
+A higher-powered 148bhp version of the 1.5-litre petrol is also available – the manual version returns up to just over 49mpg while the mild-hybrid automatic returns up to around 52mpg so there’s not too much of a tradeoff in efficiency for power.

 Insurance groups

-Insurance groups span from Group 11 for base SE specification cars, to Group 19 for top-spec FR Sport models out of 50 groups.
-This means the Leon shouldn’t cost too much to insure.
-It’s slightly less expensive to insure than the Volkswagen Golf, which spans groups 14 to 23, and insuring a Ford Focus should cost about the same, as you’ll find it in groups 13 to 17.
+Insurance groups span from Group 14 for base SE specification cars, to Group 19 for top-spec FR Sport models out of 50 groups, while the plug-in hybrid eHybrid version sits in group 24.
+This means most versions of the Leon shouldn’t cost too much to insure.
+It’s about the same cost to insure the Volkswagen Golf, which spans groups 14 to 23, and insuring a Ford Focus should cost about the same, as you’ll find it in groups 13 to 17 (excluding the hot Focus ST in group 27, of course).

 Warranty